 But this fundraising model had a logistical problem.
 Tracking small amounts from a large pool of donors was time-consuming.
 And tracking individuals’ returns on the investments would have been prohibitive.
 So real estate crowdfunding was kept to a small pool of wealthy investors with the capital to put up substantial investments.

 Flash forward to the 2010s.
-We now have the technology to easily track comparatively small investment amounts from a comparatively large pool of investors and distribute proceeds from the investment accurately, quickly, and without hassle.
-But crowdfunding was still not widely available because the SEC prohibits “broad-based funding.”
+By then, we had the technology to easily track comparatively small investment amounts from a comparatively large pool of investors and distribute proceeds from the investment accurately, quickly, and without hassle.
+But crowdfunding was still not widely available because the SEC prohibited “broad-based funding.”
 The purpose of this rule was to protect smaller investors from being taken advantage of, but the effect of the rule was to keep smaller investors out of lucrative real estate developments.
-Then in 2012, the JOBS Act removed this prohibition.
-Smaller investors were finally logistically and legally able to participate in these exclusive deals and real estate crowdfunding went mainstream.

 Real estate crowdfunding comes with several advantages: